praveensiddhi/git_tut/README.md

 #Git tutorial

-git tutorial details are will be here
+ tutorial details are will be here